best-practice-and-impact/qa-of-code-guidance/book/principles.md

 This way of working is time consuming and can be frustrating, especially where the manual steps are difficult to replicate quickly.
 These processes are also prone to error, because the input data and the outputs are not connected directly, only through the analyst’s manual intervention.

+In a recent case, manual data transfer and use of legacy analytical tools lead to [gross under-reporting of COVID-19 statistics](https://www.bbc.co.uk/news/technology-54423988).
+It is essential that we use appropriate, up-to-date tools for analysis.

 More recently, the tools and techniques available to analysts have evolved.
 Open-source tools like Python and R have become available.